qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_default_config_launcher.rst

       #. :ref:`Flash configuration data table (CDT) <flash_CDT>`.
       #. :ref:`Flash SAIL <flash_sail>`.

    a.
 Flash the software by selecting the device on which you want to flash the compiled software.
-If you connected many devices, then select the correct target device.
+If you want to connect many devices, then select the correct target device.

       .. image:: ../../media/k2c-qli-build-ga/flash.png